sjnam/lua-laxjson/README.md

 Installation
 ============
-To install `lua-laxjson` you need to install [liblaxjson](https://github.com/andrewrk/liblaxjson#installation) with shared libraries firtst.
+To install `luajit-laxjson` you need to install [liblaxjson](https://github.com/andrewrk/liblaxjson#installation) with shared libraries firtst.
 Then you can install it by placing `laxjson.lua` to your lua library path.